TourmalineCore/React-Packages/packages/react-table-responsive/README.md

 yarn add @tourmalinecore/react-table-responsive
 ```

-### Do not forget to import styles if you want to use the defafult styling.
+### Do not forget to import styles if you want to use the default styling.
 should be imported once in your root component
 ```JSX
 import '@tourmalinecore/react-table-responsive/es/index.css';